mmolimar/vkitm/README.md

 However, most of them lack of some of the following features I'd like to provide in VKitM:

 - Use the native Kafka protocol directly, **improving the performance**.
-- To be able to **modify the messages from the clients on the fly** when we cannot do it in the client itself (due to business cases or whatever) including **[interceptors](https://cwiki.apache.org/confluence/display/KAFKA/KIP-42%3A+Add+Producer+and+Consumer+Interceptors)**.
+- Be able to **modify the messages from the clients on the fly** when we cannot do it in the client itself (due to business cases or whatever) including **[interceptors](https://cwiki.apache.org/confluence/display/KAFKA/KIP-42%3A+Add+Producer+and+Consumer+Interceptors)**.
-- Define **custom ACLs** to complement those that already exist in the Kafka Cluster.
+- Define **custom ACLs** to complement those that already exist (or maybe not) in the Kafka Cluster.
 - Change the **kind of protocol** in your clients (secured or not).
-I.e.: using SSL connection from the clients to VKitM and from the VKitM to Kafka brokers in plaintext (or vice versa) or even change the certificates they use.
+I.e.: using TLS connection from the clients to VKitM and from VKitM to Kafka brokers in plaintext (or vice versa) or even change the certificates they use.

 ## Getting started